abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/It’s hard to hear yourself think.md

 - Forest.app running on my phone while I work
 - Twitter, Mail, etc are not installed on my phone
 - Focus.app runs from 7AM to 5PM, blocking Mail, the Twitter timeline, distracting web sites, etc
-    - I’m not sure this is a great practice: [A rigid fixation on “focus” can harm creative work](A%20rigid%20fixation%20on%20“focus”%20can%20harm%20creative%20work.md).
+    - I’m not sure this is a great practice: [[A rigid fixation on “focus” can harm creative work]].
 The block ends in the evenings, so I tend to do my meandering then, but I don’t know if that’s too rigid.
 - Answer email in batches, usually in the evening or when feeling low-energy
 - Usually accept at most one meeting per day, in a consistent afternoon slot, to protect my big working blocks